ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 Artisan is configured in your Application class.

-If you don't already have an Applicaton class, create one and add it to your manifest (the classname goes in the android:name parameter of your \<application\> node of your AndroidManifest.xml).
+If you don't already have an Applicaton class, create one and add it to your manifest (the classname goes in the android:name parameter of your &lt;application&gt; node of your AndroidManifest.xml).

 1\.
 Update your application class to extend com.artisan.application.ArtisanActivity or implement com.artisan.application.ArtisanRegisteredApplication.